sonictheprogrammer/kod/README.md

 `git clone https://github.com/sonictheprogrammer/kod`

-Then, make it into a CD.
+Then, get into the files.

 `cd kod`